 Water tubs for rinsing brushes (can be shared)

 Water (pitchers work well for dumping/ refilling water)

 Scratch paper or drawing journals, pencil (Lesson 2)

-Slides which show pages from the book
+Here are slides which show some pages from the book with the words removed

 This video helps students figure out best practices when mixing paint.